-After reviewing the Company's gas purchases activity as reported in the ACA filing, along with the applicable benchmark indexes each month, Staff found no material errors.
-Staff concludes, during the plan year under review, the Company's gas purchases have met the criteria as specified in its tariff.
-Therefore, for the plan year ended June 30, 2015, Staff recommends that the Company be released from the prudence audit requirements encompassed in the Purchased Gas Adjustment Rule ("PGA Rule") 1220-4-7-.05.
+After reviewing the Company's gas purchases activity as reported in the ACA filing9, along with the applicable benchmark indexes each month, Staff found no material errors in the Company's calculations.
+The total annual purchases amount does not exceed the total annual benchmark by more than 1%, thus meeting the criteria set forth in its tariff.
+Therefore, for the plan year ended June 30, 2020, Staff recommends that the Company be released from the prudence audit requirements encompassed in the Purchased Gas Adjustment Rule ("PGA Rule") 1220-4-7-.05.